mingcaozhang/MeetupRSVP/README.md

 # Meetup RSVP API Trending Topics

+## Preface

+I am not a data engineer, so there will probably be many data engineering best practices that are not followed.
+Also, this project should be split into 3 repositories, but for the sake of ease of navigation, I decided to everything here.
+However, this means that I can't use sbt publishLocal to package a docker container for all 3 main classes, so `sbt` will be required as an dependency to run this project (apologies for that).

 ## How to run

 To run the application, you will need to run these following commands in order